 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with tennis elbow.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible during your first visit.
+Make a note of what makes your symptoms better or worse.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to:

 *PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.